Microsoft Active Directory (AD) trusts enable one AD domain to be granted access to the resources (users, groups and computers) in another AD domain.

 - Resources in the accounts domain are not modified - CAS does not perform any "write" operations in the accounts domain.
 Users and groups are read into the CAS database and then they are added to a Collection Pool, their corresponding shadow principal in the resource domain is added to the appropriate AD groups in the resource domain.
 Therefore, trusted user information cannot be modified in the CAS console, and deleting users in the CAS console does not affect the user account in the accounts domain

-During the initial deployment creation, the customer selects one of these two Active Directory options:
+During the initial deployment creation, an administrator selects one of these two Active Directory options to serve as the resource domain:

 - Create New Active Directory Domain